tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/mem-storage-gcp.md

 In Linux-based environments, such as **Ubuntu**, [htop](https://github.com/htop-dev/htop) and [nvtop](https://github.com/Syllo/nvtop) are two widely used tools for tracking CPU and GPU usage, respectively.

 `htop` is an interactive process viewer and system monitor.
 It's similar to the `top` command but provides a more visually appealing and human-readable format.
-In fact, it allows us to sort by the task we're most interested in monitoring by pressing `F6`, among other interesting features.
+It allows us to sort by the task we're most interested in monitoring by pressing `F6`, among other interesting features.

 <p align = "center">
 <img src = "../img/htop1.png" width="1000" style="border:1px solid black;">